Index -

 Example:

-You get an e-mail or telephone call announcing that you have won a prize of several million dollars.
+YOU ARE A WINNER!!!
+A letter, an e-mail or a telephone call announces that you have won a prize of several million dollars.
 When you respond, you find out that in order to collect your prize you have to pay a transfer fee or taxes.
 You can become a victim of the scam if you don't ask yourself how you could have won a lottery or prize when you never entered a contest, but greed is so powerful that this thought may not surface into your consciousness.
 Your losses may escalate as new fees are requested to finalize the receipt of your winnings, which, of course, you will never get.
+As part of the scam, you may be asked to provide identification such as driver's license and social security number which can then be used for identity theft.
 Prize scams are sometimes timed to coincide with promotions by legitimate sweepstakes such as the Publishers Clearing House Sweepstakes.
 This enables the scam artists to pose as company agents and benefit from all the TV publicity of the real contests.
+These are some things to keep in mind to avoid this type of scam:

 Example: